adamlabadorf/overleaf2word/README.md

 ]
 ```

-Run it with:
+Run it with or without a path to a sources file:

 ```
+python run.py # looks for sources.json
-python run.py
+python run.py some_other_overleaf_sources.json
 ```

 Every time `run.py` is executed, each of the repos in `sources.json` is cloned